-The shares trade just above their reported June 30 tangible book value of $6.69, and for nine times the consensus 2013 EPS estimate of 79 cents.
-The consensus 2012 EPS estimate is 70 cents.
+The shares trade for 0.9 times their reported Sept.
+30 tangible book value of $7.02, and for eight times the consensus 2013 EPS estimate of 77 cents.

 Interested in more on Regions Financial?
 See TheStreet Ratings' report card for this stock.